 Vietnam

-[graduated 01/01/2023] Vietnam currently still benefits from the Standard GSP and will leave the GSP scheme in 2022 due to the preferential trade agreement which entered into force in August 2020.
+[graduated 01/01/2023; this is an archived page that is no longer updated] Vietnam currently still benefits from the Standard GSP and will leave the GSP scheme in 2022 due to the preferential trade agreement which entered into force in August 2020.
 The World Bank considers Vietnam a lower middle-income country with a per capita income of $4.010 (2022).

 What is the GSP?